-This Middle Ages history lesson delves into the Towns, Cities and Commerce of Medieval Europe.
-The Town Structure, the Marketplace, Guilds, International Trade, the Town Charter and Florentine Banking are the main topics that will be covered.
-This lesson will provide students with a deeper understanding of the economic, social, and political developments that shaped medieval Europe.
+This Middle Ages history lesson delves into Medieval Europe’s Towns, Cities and Commerce.
+The main topics will be covered in the Town Structure, the Marketplace, Guilds, International Trade, the Town Charter and Florentine Banking.
+This lesson will give students a deeper understanding of the economic, social, and political developments that shaped medieval Europe.

 We will begin by discussing the Town Structure, which includes the layout, organisation and governance of towns in medieval Europe.
-Students will learn about the different types of towns, such as market and walled towns, and how they were impacted by the growth of trade and commerce.
+Students will learn about the different types of towns, such as market and walled towns, and how the growth of trade and commerce impacted them.

 The Marketplace is another important aspect of medieval towns, and we will examine how it functioned and its impact on the economy.
 Students will learn about the various types of goods and services that were traded and how merchants and traders operated.